Shoreline closes $35M series B - Read the details

 A runbook is a step-by-step guide that shows developers, SREs, and other support staff how to resolve frequent, repeatable, and typically less creative tasks (also referred to as "toil").
 Examples of toil include incident remediation, reviewing non-critical monitoring alerts, applying changes to a database schema, answering service requests, and resolving other operational work supporting business continuity.
 To help reduce this manual work, DevOps engineers usually write runbooks to share their knowledge with new team members and help enable the on-call group.

-While runbooks seem like a good idea, in reality, they simply aren’t efficient.
+While runbooks are a good idea in principle, in practice, they simply aren’t efficient.
 All too often, they're incredibly complex, lengthy, difficult to read, and equally challenging to write and keep up-to-date.

 As a result of their intricacy and size, DevOps teams often ignore runbooks and do something simple that they can perform from memory (although it might be overkill for some problems).

-Luckily, there's a better way of remediating common operations problems, and that's through runbook automation.
+Luckily, there's a better way of remediating common operations problems, and that's with runbook automation.

-When implementing RBA in your organization, there are two main types of processes you can use:
+When implementing runbook automation in your organization, there are two main types of processes you can use:

-Whether you write the scripts or use a ready-made solution, runbook automation will allow your company to solve exponentially more issues in less time.
+Whether you create runbooks from scratch, from GenAI, or or use tried-and-true blueprints , automating runbooks will allow your company to solve exponentially more issues in less time.
 You'll be able to resize, archive, or delete files from full disks, restart Java virtual machines (JVMs) that have central processing units (CPUs) maxed out due to runaway garbage collection, terminate stuck Kubernetes pods, and even remove unauthorized Bitcoin mining apps that suck system resources.

 To help identify all unique runbook automation opportunities in your company, it helps to understand how it works.